InakiLozano01/portfolio/SEO_SETUP.md

 ### 1. Verify Domain Ownership

-For each domain (inakilozano.com, inakilozano.dev, inakiserver.lat):
+For each domain (inakilozano.com, inakilozano.dev):

 1. Go to [Google Search Console](https://search.google.com/search-console)
 2. Add your domain as a property